That Thing You Do!: Deleted scenes

+Reception

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 94% based on reviews from 62 critics, with an average rating of 7.30/10.
 The site's consensus reads, "A light, sweet, and thoroughly entertaining debut for director Tom Hanks, That Thing You Do! makes up in charm what it lacks in complexity".
 On Metacritic, the film has a score of 71 out of 100 based on reviews from 22 critics, indicating "generally favorable reviews".

 Emanuel Levy of Variety called it "A top-notch production, exuberant period music and Hanks the actor in an important role cunningly disguised a rather slight and inconsequential narrative."

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 and wrote: "The movie may be inconsequential, but in some ways that's a strength.
 Without hauling in a lot of deep meanings, it remembers with great warmth a time and a place."
+On At the Movies, Ebert's colleague Gene Siskel praised Tom Everett Scott's debut performance and agreed with Ebert's assessment of the film as lacking a strong message, calling it "an absolutely likeable movie—breezy, sweet, funny, and of no great importance."
+He gave it a "marginal thumbs up."